 Mackinaw City experiences warm summers with cool breezes, providing optimal beach-going conditions, trips to the park, and other outdoor recreational activities.
 The fall and spring seasons bring pleasant conditions for exploring the city when the temperatures are relatively mild and the nights are cool.
 During the fall months, the leaves of maple, birch, sumac, and oak trees adorn Mackinaw City and the surrounding towns in vibrant shades of orange, red, and yellow.
 A scenic drive through the city is one of the best ways to take in this colorful display.
 If you happen to be in town during Labor Day weekend, you can partake in the city’s longstanding tradition of allowing pedestrians to walk around the Mackinac Bridge for one day during the year.

-What are the top things to do in Mackinaw City?
+Top things to do in Mackinaw City

 Old Mackinac Point Lighthouse